Bloodwingv2/Bloodwingv2/README.md

 ### 🚀 About Me
 I build **AI-powered, fully offline applications** and experiment with **agentic workflows**, **CI/CD**, and **full-stack integrations** across frameworks like Electron and FastAPI.
-Currently focused on making **self-contained AI systems** that run entirely on-device.

-> 🦀 *Currently learning Rust by rebuilding tools like Git from scratch to understand real-world system design.*
+> 🦀 *Currently learning Rust by rebuilding tools like Git from scratch to understand real-world system design and perhaps increase git clone performance.*

 ---